 Most recently, we conducted a very special launch for the Sheffield Engineering Leadership Academy at the University of Sheffield.
 As our company was born while Chris and Alex were completing their Mechanical Engineering PhDs at the university and with us being based in Sheffield, we’ve kept a close relationship with our alma mater.

 Back in April this year, SELA ran an event at the Magna Science Centre called ‘Think Inside The Box’, to introduce over 2,000 local schoolchildren to the nine engineering disciplines offered at the University.
 Visitors at the event were given a card to stamp when they completed an activity relating to each discipline.
-Any visitor who got all nine stamps had their card lauched into space on one of our flights!
+Any visitor who got all nine stamps had their card launched into space on one of our flights!

-All kinds of engineering are vital to the future of industry in the UK and many are currenty undersubscribed, so inspiring children to pick it up is a cause very close to our hearts.
+All kinds of engineering are vital to the future of industry in the UK and many are currently undersubscribed, so inspiring children to pick it up is a cause very close to our hearts.
 Whether you’re a school seeking the perfect educational project or a company looking to promote engineering uptake in your local area, find out more about our Classtronauts program today.